Tofu with thai red curry sauce (vegan)

 Our body should be flexible like a tree in the spring wind both mentally and physically.
 A healthy tree can easily yield to any wind and not fall over.
 We try to create this in our body by nourishing the liver and giving our body a break from all heavier, fatty, denatured foods, chemicals and intoxicants.

 The bitter, sour and detoxifying foods can help this fasting process.
 Bitter foods are burdock root, dandelion root/leaves, artichoke, lettuce, spinach, asparagus, amaranth, quinoa, alfalfa, radish, citrus peel.
 Foods that detoxify and cool the liver are mung beans, celery, seaweed, lettuce, cucumber, watercress, tofu, millet, chlorophyll- rich foods, mushrooms, rhubarb stem/root.
-Also fresh ginger, oats, sage, fennel, pine nuts, flax seed oil are also beneficial for the liver.
-In addition, small amount of vinegar or lemon have all three properties.
-For instance, people often drink a little lemonade in the morning with maple syrup or sugar (but not honey!) and cayenne pepper to get the liver ready for the day.
-(Caution: do not take too much vinegar or lemon, as you can achieve the opposite effect).
-The juice of one lemon is great.
+Also fresh, oats, sage, fennel, pine nuts, flax seed oil are also beneficial for the liver.

 Our eating and cooking habits should change as spring moves in.
 Food should be cooked quickly at higher temperatures in other words the quick sauté method is preferred.
 Also, it is best to eat dinner earlier than during the winter months.
-I would say dinner should be done by 6-8pm.
-According to Chinese Medicine, Liver time when our liver is the most active is between 11pm and 1am so our food should be digested by this time so the liver can do its jobs more efficiently … and it has 100+ jobs that it does regularly …
+I would say dinner should be done by 6-8 pm.
+According to Chinese Medicine, Liver time when our liver is the most active is between 11 pm and 1 am so our food should be digested by this time so the liver can do its jobs more efficiently … and it has 100+ jobs that it does regularly …

 Spring is definitely the time when we eat less and eat lighter foods.
 In general, the liver likes to be cool and well nourished.
-We should be minimizing salt, fats, meats and eggs and eat more vegetables, legumes and grains.
+We should be minimizing salt, fats, meats and eggs and eat more vegetables and grains.
 Of course, all over-processed foods should be avoided.
 Just like we do spring cleaning in our homes, we need to ‘clean’ out the inside of our body.

 Source